tthtlc/unladen-swallow/branches/opcodes_to_functions/Doc/library/dis.rst

    the function itself off the stack, and pushes the return value.

-.. opcode:: MAKE_FUNCTION (argc)

-   Pushes a new function object on the stack.
-TOS is the code associated with the function.
-The function object is defined to have *argc* default parameters, which are found below TOS.

 .. opcode:: MAKE_CLOSURE (argc)

    Creates a new function object, sets its *func_closure* slot, and pushes it on